Chart Color Schemes

 Melton West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Melton West's population, as of November 2025, is approximately 22,718.
-This figure represents an increase of 1,510 people since the 2021 Census, which recorded a population of 21,208.
-The change is inferred from the estimated resident population of 22,691 in June 2024 and an additional 54 validated new addresses since the Census date.
-This results in a population density ratio of 938 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Over the past decade, Melton West has exhibited consistent growth with a compound annual growth rate of 3.1%, surpassing the SA4 region's growth rate.
+As of Feb 2026, Melton West's population is approximately 22,742, showing an increase of 1,534 people since the 2021 Census.
+The population in 2021 was reported as 21,208.
+This growth is inferred from ABS' estimated resident population of 22,691 in June 2024 and the addition of 54 validated new addresses post-Census.
+This results in a density ratio of 939 persons per square kilometer, comparable to averages seen across other areas assessed by AreaSearch.
+Over the past decade, Melton West's population growth rate has been 3.1% compound annually, surpassing its SA4 region's average.
 Natural growth contributed approximately 63.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase is forecasted for the top quartile of Australian statistical areas.
-Melton West is expected to expand by 8,485 persons to 2041, reflecting an overall increase of 37.2% over the 17-year period, according to the latest annual ERP population numbers.
+By 2041, Melton West's population is projected to increase by 8,485 persons, reflecting a total increase of 37.1% over the 17-year period.

 Frequently Asked Questions - Population